thatnepalidev/pomodoro/README.md

 - 🎨 **Modern UI**: Clean and responsive design
 - ⏸️ **Pause, Resume and Reset**: Flexible control over your work sessions, Quick reset to start fresh.
 - ☕ **Break Timer**: 5-minute break sessions
+- ✅ **To-Do Task List**: Add and manage tasks to stay organized and track progress
 - 💻 **Device Compatibility**: Works on any Desktop devices and Tablets (Desktop mode to use on a smartphone).

 ## Demo